PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Experiments

 \subsection{Results Discussion}

 From our simulations, we observe that the hypothesis for each baseline comparison has been supported for the most part by our experimental results.

+Fig. \ref{fig:metrics_DPRS} shows that the distributed pricing framework (DPRS) improves the number of accepted passengers' requests by $10 - 30\%$, decreases the average travel distance of the fleet by about $10-25\%$, and saves up to $800$ vehicles from the fleet to serve other requests (i.e., the occupancy rate of the fleet) when compared to a non-pricing baseline.
+This proves that DPRS framework is able to reach a common ground between passengers and drivers to accommodate both their preferences.
+In addition, Fig. \ref{fig:metrics_hops} shows that the dynamic multi-hop approach (DMH) increases the accept rate of goods' requests by $15-20 \%$, decreases the travel distance of the fleet by $10-20\%$, and the occupancy rate by about $500$ vehicles on average, when compared to a non multi-hop baseline.
+This proves the efficiency of the DMH approach where it serves more requests with a lower number of vehicles and without increasing their average travel distance.

 On the proposed method, we observe the number of hops taken by goods on Figure \ref{fig:n_hops} where 25\% of requests had one stop and 8\% had two stops.
-Looking at Figure \ref{fig:accept}, we notice that our proposed method shows the highest number of requests accepted over the course of the simulation. \textit{Combined Load (DARM + DPRS)} comes second, while the two baselines which do not consider a combined load come slightly behind.
-What is most noteworthy, however, is that the proposed method is able to deliver more requests while having the fewest number of occupied vehicles.We notice approximately 50\% improvement relative to \textit{Independent Load (DARM + DPRS)}, approximately 30\% improvement from \textit{Independent Load (DARM + DPRS + DMH)}, and about 10\% improvement to \textit{Combined Load (DARM + DPRS)}.
-At this juncture, we acknowledge the improved efficiency in fleet utilization from the simulation history shown in Figure \ref{fig:occupancy}.
-As per the hypothesis, we attribute this improvement to the use of multihop route planning for goods.
+Looking at Figure \ref{fig:accept_sep} and Fig. \ref{fig:reject_sep} (given in Appendix \ref{ablation}), we notice that our proposed method shows the highest number of requests accepted over the course of the simulation (serving $\approx 97\%$ of the total goods' requests and up to $99\%$ of the total passengers requests). \textit{Combined Load (DARM + DPRS)} comes second, while the two baselines which do not consider a combined load come slightly behind.
+What is most noteworthy, however, is that the proposed method is able to deliver more requests while having the fewest number of occupied vehicles.We notice approximately 50\% improvement relative to \textit{Independent Load (DARM + DPRS)}, approximately 30\% improvement from \textit{Independent Load (DARM + DPRS + DMH)}, and about 10\% improvement to \textit{Combined Load (DARM + DPRS)}. {Further, Fig. \ref{fig:wait_cap} (in Appendix \ref{ablation}) shows that the proposed method improves the utilization of both the seating and trunk capacities, with about $22 \%$ occupied trunk capacity and $40 \%$ occupied seating capacity on average, which leaves enough room for serving future requests, owing in part to the use of multihop route planning for goods.
+In addition, it shows that the average waiting time for goods' doesn't exceed $20$ seconds; whereas for passengers, it is between $10 - 15$ seconds.
+Further analysis of the baselines shown in these figures will be discussed in Appendix \ref{ablation} as we investigate the effectiveness of each component of our framework.}